mackrz/mackrz-blog/all_collections/_posts/2023-11-26-work_offers-issue.md

 ---
 layout: post
-title: Return to programming experience
+title: Job Searching in IT as DevOps
 date: 2023-11-26
 categories: [it, devops, programming, work]
 ---